NorthernWidget/DS3231/Documentation/Time-Set.md

 /*
  * returns: nothing (void)
  * parameters: byte = 1 to 28, 29, 30, or 31, depending on the month and year
- * side effects: writes the date of the month to the DS3231
+ * effect: writes the day of the month to the DS3231
  * DS3231 register addressed: 0x04
  */